 Power would be delivered to the mine site through two connection points to the current 220kV transmission network within 160km and 200km of a proposed new transmission line to the east and south of the mine site respectively.
 The Zanaga Project team has been engaging with potential IPPs and Government departments in order to develop a power supply for the Project.
-The team will be conducting an increased amount of work during 2017 on the potential for a power solution to be defined.
+The team will be conducting further work during the remainder of 2018 on the potential for a power solution to be defined.